Trevelopment/mazdatweaks/serial.md

 4. Attach bolt using 10mm socket wrench
 5. Connect hazard light connector cable to trim
 6. Push trim back in
+7. From here on out, you can just use a flashdrive to install tweaks

 ## You're Done!